|

 to knights.

-of the Order, with e-mail addresses, if desired.
-Please let her know if
+members of the Order, with e-mail addresses, if desired.
+Please let her

-your entry needs updating.
-This list is also distributed to the other
+know if your entry needs updating.
+This list is also distributed to the

 The SCA-Laurels Mailing List.
 For those Companions with e-mail, there